Frequently Asked Questions about the High School Equivalency Exam (HSE) in New York State (NYS)

 Where can I test?

 NYSED has over 100 public test centers located across the state.
-You can find a test center near you on our website here.
+Find a HSE test center near you.

 How much will it cost to take the test?